--HACM plans to evaluate, develop and submit a new Designated Housing Plan for the six remaining public housing highrises (Arlington Court, College Court, Lincoln Court, Locust Court, Merrill Park, Mitchell Court, and Riverview) in early 2023.
-The buildings will remain as "general occupancy" until HUD has approved a new Designated Housing Plan. as well as the highrise in Hillside Terrace sometime in 2022.
+HACM plans to evaluate, develop and submit a new Designated Housing Plan for the six remaining public housing highrises (Arlington Court, College Court, Lincoln Court, Locust Court, Merrill Park, Mitchell Court, and Riverview) in early 2023.
+The buildings will remain as "general occupancy" until HUD has approved a new Designated Housing Plan.